CharCoding/TCG-Block-Cipher/README.md

 * Uses a lot of memory and is kind of slow
 * Key scheduling algorithm is basically security through obscurity
 * TCG generators are fully predictable
+* Many potentially weak S-boxes and P-boxes due to large range
-* CTR mode only works with strings shorter than 2^20 characters
+* CTR mode only works with strings shorter than 2^21 characters
-* Other security vulnerabilities (95 more...)
+* Other security vulnerabilities (94 more...)